PranithMahanti/tuition-manager/README.md

 ## Acknowledgements

-Built for my mother, who has been teaching students patiently for longer than I have been writing code.
+Built for my mother, who has been teaching for a loooong time.